 Genetic CodeThe genetic code is the sequence of nucleotide bases in nucleic acids (DNA and RNA) that code for amino acid chains in proteins.
 DNA consists of the four nucleotide bases: adenine (A), guanine (G), cytosine (C) and thymine (T).
 RNA contains the nucleotides adenine, guanine, cytosine and uracil (U).
-When three continuous nucleotide bases code for an amino acid, the set is known as a codon.
-These triplet sets provide the instructions for the production of amino acids which are linked together to form proteins.
+When three continuous nucleotide bases code for an amino acid or signal the beginning or end of protein synthesis, the set is known as a codon.
+These triplet sets provide the instructions for the production of amino acids.
+Amino acids are linked together to form proteins.

 Genetic Code: CodonsRNA codons designate specific amino acids.
 The order of the bases in the codon sequence determines the amino acid that is to be produced.
 Any of the four nucleotides in RNA may occupy one of three possible codon positions.
 Therefore, there are 64 possible codon combinations.
 Sixty-one codons specify amino acids and three (UAA, UAG, UGA) serve as stop signals to designate the end of protein synthesis.
 The codon AUG codes for the amino acid methionine and serves as a start signal for the beginning of translation.
 Multiple codons may also specify the same amino acid.
 For example, the codons UCU, UCC, UCA, UCG, AGU, and AGC all specify serine.
 The RNA codon table above lists codon combinations and their designated amino acids.
 Reading the table, if uracil (U) is in the first codon position, adenine (A) in the second, and cytosine (C) in the third, the codon UAC specifies the amino acid tyrosine.
 The abbreviations and names of all 20 amino acids are listed below.

 Amino AcidsAla: Alanine Asp: Aspartic acid Glu: Glutamic acid Cys: Cysteine